wangjiezhe/awesome-stars/README.md

 ## Jupyter Notebook

+- [aima-python](https://github.com/aimacode/aima-python) - Python implementation of algorithms from Russell And Norvig's "Artificial Intelligence - A Modern Approach"
 - [PythonDataScienceHandbook](https://github.com/jakevdp/PythonDataScienceHandbook) - Jupyter Notebooks for the Python Data Science Handbook
 - [TensorFlow-Book](https://github.com/BinRoot/TensorFlow-Book) - Accompanying source code for Machine Learning with TensorFlow.
 Refer to the book for step-by-step explanations.
 - [pattern_classification](https://github.com/rasbt/pattern_classification) - A collection of tutorials and examples for solving and understanding machine learning and pattern classification tasks